lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 amalgamate multiple PKI Requests and forward them to a server).

-After the RA removes the envelope and completes processing, it may then apply a new EnvelopedData layer to protect PKI Requests for transmission to the next processing agent.
-Section 7 contains more information about RA processing.
+After the RA removes the envelope and completes processing, it may then apply a new EnvelopedData or AuthEnvelopedData layer to protect PKI Requests for transmission to the next processing agent. {{RegistrationAuthorities}}
+contains more information about RA processing.

 Full PKI Requests/Responses can be encrypted or transmitted in the clear.
 Servers MUST provide support for all three options.